Lunarexxy/Ninitale/README.md

 **Beam Blocks:**
  * WIP: Only fully supports Softwood at the moment.
 Adding the rest eventually!
- * WIP: Rotation mechanics feel unintuitive.
-I saw stairs use a specific rotation setup which might help.
  * WIP: Hitboxes were largely borrowed from stairs, which isn't ideal.
 Custom hitboxes are planned.
  * Bug: Textures may not line up perfectly with vanilla beams, due to block rotation mis-aligning it.
 I don't know if I can fix it.

 **Paintings:**
  * Bug: The 1x1 painting frame might look a bit off.
 This seems to be a Hytale rendering bug or something, which is also present in the vanilla frame.
 I can't fix it.

-**Well:**
- * WIP: The textures and hitbox are incomplete, though the well itself works.
-Currently being updated to a 3x3 block version that fits Hytale's style a bit better.

 ## Editing mods